Find your cloud security lab

 -

 Join us as we explore how to enhance the security and compliance of our Kubernetes clusters using Open Policy Agent (OPA) and the OPA Gatekeeper project.
-OPA Gatekeeper provides a powerful way to enforce policies and to ensure that Kubernetes environments adhere to organisational and security standards.
+OPA Gatekeeper provides a powerful way to enforce policies and to ensure that Kubernetes environments adhere to organizational and security standards.

 Tags: kubernetes, opa gatekeeper